simongregersen/thyultra/content.en/_index.md

 down to the beach, and through coniferous plantations and small coastal fishing villages where fishing cutters are still landed and beached every day.

-The entire race area spans from Løkken in the north to Agger in the south.
+The race area spans from Løkken in the north to Agger in the south.
 With deviations throughout, all the courses follow the [West Coast Trail](https://naturstyrelsen.dk/naturoplevelser/naturguider/vestkyststien/) and 'Redningsvejen', the old lifeboat road.
 The 100 miles course will also make use of the North Sea Trail and Hærvejen.